vadimv/server-components/README.md

     ...
     static class State { final int counter; State(int counter) { this.counter = counter; } }
 ```
-An event handler's code usually sets a new global state snapshot object by invoking one of overloaded ``UseState<S>.accept()`` methods.
+An event handler's code usually sets a new application's state snapshot by invoking one of overloaded ``UseState<S>.accept()`` methods.
+A new state triggers re-rendering the page on the server.

 The event handler's ``EventContext`` parameter has a number of useful methods.
 One of these methods allows access to client-side document elements properties values via elements references.